jordan-iv/Jordan-iv/README.md

 ## About Me 🌿

 **Here's what I'm currently learning:**
-- Software Engineering
+- Introduction to Human Communication

 **Here's what I'm currently doing:**
 - 🤺 Particiapting on the Northeastern University Club Fencing team
-- 🏢 Working part-time at Coverys as a O365 Cloud Co-op
+- 🏢 Working at Coverys as a O365 Cloud Co-op
-- 🏎️ Working on a Formula 1 Driver Analysis project
+- 📚 Learning Dutch

 ## My Skills Include 🌴
 <h4> Languages </h4>